puppetlabs/puppetlabs-peadm/documentation/recovery.md

 This procedure uses the following placeholder references.

 * _\<primary-server-fqdn\>_ - The FQDN and certname of the primary Puppet server
+* _\<old-replica-fqdn\>_ - The FQDN and certname of the old replica Puppet server that has failed or is missing
-* _\<replacement-replica-fqdn\>_ - The FQDN and certname of the replacement replica Puppet server
+* _\<replacement-replica-fqdn\>_ - The FQDN and certname of the new replica Puppet server
+* _\<failed-primary-server-fqdn\>_ - The FQDN and certname of the original primary server that the old replica had replaced
-* _\<replacement-avail-group-letter\>_ - Either A or B; whichever of the two letter designations is appropriate for the server being replaced.
-It will be the opposite of the primary server.
+* _\<replacement-avail-group-letter\>_ - Either A or B; whichever of the two letter designations is appropriate for the replacement server.
+It will be the opposite of the server that it is replacing.

+1. If applicable, purge the failed primary server.
+(You may need to do this, for example, if the original primary failed and the promoted replica that replaced it has also failed.)

+        puppet node purge <failed-primary-server-fqdn>

-1. Ensure the old replica server is forgotten.
+2. Ensure the old replica server is forgotten.

-        puppet infrastructure forget <replacement-replica-fqdn>
+        puppet infrastructure forget <old-replica-fqdn>

-2. Install the Puppet agent on the replacement replica
+3. Install the Puppet agent on the replacement replica.

+**Note**: When designating the availability group of the replacement, use the opposite group (A or B) of the server being replaced.
+This means that, if the old replica server replaced the original primary server, the new replica is assigned the same availability group as the original primary.

         curl -k https://<primary-server-fqdn>:8140/packages/current/install.bash \
           | bash -s -- \